Bad Shoulders? Train Smarter: Safe Exercises & Modifications

-By Coach Voris, NASM-CPT · Fitness · shoulder pain, exercise modifications, rotator cuff, injury prevention, fitness
+By Coach Voris, NASM-CPT · Recovery · shoulder pain, exercise modifications, rotator cuff, injury prevention, fitness

 Bad shoulder pain can be a major roadblock to your fitness goals.
 Fortunately, with the right exercise modifications and a smart approach to training, you can continue to build strength and improve your overall health without exacerbating pain.
 This guide provides actionable strategies, backed by [exercise science](https://fitforgeai.net/blog/length-partials-vs-full-range-of-motion), to help you train safely and effectively, even with compromised shoulder health.
 Key Takeaways: Prioritize pain-free movement by modifying exercises.
 Focus on strengthen the rotator cuff and scapular stabilizers.
 Gradually progress exercises as pain subsides and strength improves.
 Consult a healthcare professional for persistent or severe shoulder pain.
 Shoulder pain, often stemming from issues like rotator cuff impingement, tendonitis, or instability, can significantly limit your ability to perform common exercises like overhead presses, bench presses, and even rows.
 According to the American Shoulder and Elbow Surgeons (ASES), "[r]otator cuff problems are a leading cause of shoulder pain and dysfunction in adults."
 The shoulder joint is a complex ball-and-socket joint with a wide range of motion, but…